pyodide/pyodide-blog/content/posts/function-pointer-cast-emulation.md

 recursion we can support.

 In prior versions of Pyodide there were code paths with many big stack frames that caused segmentation faults before hitting the recursion limit.
-In version v0.19, we have plenty of extra stack space left over so hopefully we won't see any stack overflows.
+In upcoming version v0.19, we have plenty of extra stack space left over so hopefully we won't see any stack overflows.

 ### Acknowledgements